lmu-osc/Introduction-RStudio-Git-GitHub/installing_software.md

 Many users of R use it from within another free piece of software called **RStudio.**
 RStudio is a powerful and productive user interface for R. It’s free and open source, and works great on Windows, Mac, and Linux.

-Rstudio's version control functionality is provided by yet another software called **git**
+RStudio version control functionality is provided by yet another software called **git**

 Our first task, therefore, is to install R, RStudio and git.